Badsworth/pfml_scripts/api/lambdas/README.md

 # Lambda Infrastructure

-We use a parameterized Makefile to provide shared build, local testing and release commands around lambda functions.
+We use a parameterized Makefile to provide shared build, local testing and release commands across lambda functions.

 ## Prerequisites